CMPUT301W24T25/Quemeful-QR/README.md

 # QR Code Event Check-In System

 ## Overview
 The QR Code Event Check-In System is designed to simplify event management and enhance the attendee check-in process using QR codes.
-It allows event organizers to manage details, track attendance in real-time, and communicate with attendees.
+It allows event organizers to manage details, track attendance in real-time.
 Attendees can quickly check into events by scanning QR codes, enriching their event experience with minimal hassle.

 ## Features